nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

     Standard times are parsed in as well. i.e. `0600h`, `8pm`, `noon`, `4:30 p.m.`<br>
     Similar to dates, relative times are also allowed. i.e. `5 minutes from now`, `in 10 minutes`, `5 hours ago`<br>
     For more details, please visit http://natty.joestelmach.com/doc.jsp.
+> * ToLuist will auto scroll to the newly added task.

 Examples: